AndresSern/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 *Complete this source code in order to print the integer stored in the variable number, followed by Battery street, followed by a new line.*

-1. You can find the source code here
-2. The output of the script should be
+1. The output of the script should be
      - the number, followed by Battery street,
      - followed by a new line
-3. You are not allowed to cast the variable number into a string
+2. You are not allowed to cast the variable number into a string
-4. Your code must be 3 lines long
+3. Your code must be 3 lines long
-5. You have to use the new print numbers tips (with .format(...))
+4. You have to use the new print numbers tips (with .format(...))

 ```
 guillaume@ubuntu:~/py/0x00$ ./3-print_number.py